2027 America's Cup: Youth and Women's Americas Cup

 According to the Protocol published on 12 August 2025, both RNZYS and RYS are committed to building on the success of the Women's and Youth America's Cup events.

+Hannah Mills has been confirmed as helm for the second edition of the Women's America's Cup and Team Principal for the British women's and youth Athena Pathway Programme.

+On 21 Jan 2026 in Naples, Mills also opened the British application process for the Youth Team.